pinakshah/frontend-nanodegree-mobile-portfolio/README.md

 Some useful tips to help you get started:

 1. Check out the repository
+2. Download and Install GraphicsMagick from [here]. (http://www.graphicsmagick.org/download.html)

+  `NOTE: I have used here GraphicsMagick engine here while generating responsive images.
+You can use other engine like ImageMagick as well.
+You just need to change engine from "gm" to "im" for task - responsive_images in the package.json.`
-2. Install grunt client if you have not installed it by executing following command in console.
+3. Install grunt client if you have not installed it by executing following command in console.

   ```bash
   npm install -g grunt-cli